codeforbtv/strategic-plan/index.md

 ### Background

 The State of Vermont and county governments have outsourced many human services to non-governmental organizations.
 Many governmental programs are run through these organizations.
 Municipalities often partner with non-governmental organizations for economic development initiatives.
 These organizations bridge the gap between governments and the people.
-The focus of Code for BTV is to work with these organizations on civic software projects.
+The focus of Code for BTV is to work with these organizations on civic software and open data projects.

 ### Alignment with Code for America Strategic Outcomes